Find Affordable College Courses

 Evanston, IL

-Northwestern University landed the #10 spot in the 2023 rankings for the best value manufacturing engineering programs.
+Northwestern University came in at #10 in this year’s edition of the Best Value Manufacturing Engineering Schools in the Great Lakes Region ranking.
 Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 Best Manufacturing Engineering Colleges by State